yizhong187/dsa1101-notes/topic-2/Topic 2 Notes.md

 4. **Outliers**:
    - Outliers are individual data points that fall outside of the range defined by the whiskers (i.e., beyond $1.5 \times \text{IQR}$).
    - They are plotted as individual points outside the whiskers.

+### Distribution from Boxplots

+**Median Position**: Centered (symmetrical), bottom (right-skewed), or top (left-skewed)

+**Whisker Lengths**: Equal (symmetrical), longer upper whisker (right-skewed), longer lower whisker (left-skewed)

+1. Symmetrical: Median line roughly in the centre of the box, and whiskers are approximately equal in length.
+2. Right Skewness (Mean > Median): Median line is closer to the bottom of the box and the upper whisker is longer than the lower whisker.
+3. Left Skewness (Mean < Median): Median line is closer to the top of the box and the lower whisker is longer than the upper whisker.

 ### Plotting Boxplots